-Another reason why you shouldn’t just save your money in you bank account is to overcome effects of Inflation.
+Another reason why you shouldn’t just save your money in your bank account is to overcome the effects of Inflation.

 It doesn’t matter how much you have saved, money loses its value over time due to Inflation.
 It literally cuts your saving by a small fraction over a period of time if not invested!

 You might realize that the cost of goods and products (say, a table) was way cheaper 20 years ago than it does now.
 The value of money decreases with time and now you have to pay more for the same product.